keeperdog/docs-vuepress/docs/guide/README.md

 Thank you very much for your patience。I look forward to a better result

+## 英文简单自我介绍

+It is really a great honor for me to have this opportunity for an interview,

+I hope i can make a good performance today.
+I'm confident that I can succeed.

+Now I will introduce myself briefly

+My name is Desheng Kong, come from Shanghai development team。I have been developing as a coder for more than 7 years

+I was graduated from Bengbu University。My major is computer science and technology。and I got my Bachelor's Degree in 2015

+After I graduated in 2015, I worked in Aspen tech for more than two years,

+The official language at that time was English.

+Sending and receiving emails and writing emails are all in English,

+Because there is no need to use it in my current job, so my spoken English is poor,

+But English environment is not a big problem for me

+Anyway, I believe in myself.
+Give me some time to practice and everything will be okay, better and better.

 ## 住址、兴趣、聊天

 I have been living in Tingfu village, 626 Jiuting Street Jiuting Town, Songjiang District for five years.